ShuJing09/SQL_Job_Analysis/README.md

 - **Job Title:** Diversity of job titles, reflecting varied career path & opportunities within analytics.
 - ❗❗**HOWEVER**, there could be an **outlier** in "Data Analyst" job as it pays higher than all “Director” and “Principal” titles.❗❗ \
            -- Likely due to company type (startup equity-based) **OR** misleading job title
 - ⚠️ **Action to Take:** Flag the data as outlier and seek for further investgation.

+## 2. Skills Required for Data Analysts

+## 3. In-Demand Skills for Data Analysts

+## 4. Skills Based On Salary

+## 5. Optimal Skills